 We also went out onto the field and balanced along the logs, climbed over the tree stumps and crawled through the small tunnels.
 We found lots of bears at the end of our journey but luckily they weren’t scary – they just wanted a hug!

-Congratulations to Pupil of the Week, Lily.
-She’s tried very hard all week to receive the honour and her positivity, resilience and delightful conversations have been noted and much appreciated by her grownups.
+Congratulations to our Pupil of the Week who has tried very hard all week to receive the honour and her positivity, resilience and delightful conversations have been noted and much appreciated by her grownups.
 Well done, super star!